nodejs/node/doc/api/n-api.md

 > Stability: 1 - Experimental

-N-API is a newer API for building native Addons.
+N-API is an API for building native Addons.
 It is independent from the underlying JavaScript runtime (ex v8) and is maintained as part of Node.js itself.
 This API will be Application Binary Interface (ABI) stable across versions of Node.js.
 It is intended to insulate Addons from changes in the underlying JavaScript engine and allow modules compiled for one version to run on later versions of Node.js without recompilation.

-Addons are built/packaged with the same approach/tools outlined the second titled  [C/C++ Addons](addons.html).
+Addons are built/packaged with the same approach/tools outlined in the section titled  [C/C++ Addons](addons.html).
 The only difference is the set of APIs that are used by the native code.
-Instead of using the V8 or [Native Abstractions for Node.js][] APIs, the functions available in the N-API are used instead.
+Instead of using the V8 or [Native Abstractions for Node.js][] APIs, the functions available in the N-API are used.

-APIs exposed by the N-API surface are generally used to create and manipulate JavaScript values.
+APIs exposed by N-AP are generally used to create and manipulate JavaScript values.
 Concepts and operations generally map to ideas specified in the ECMA262 Language Specification.
 The APIs have the following
 properties:
 - All N-API calls return a status code of type `napi_status`.
-This status can be used to determine whether the API call succeeded or failed.
+This status indicates whether the API call succeeded or failed.
-- The actual value being returned by the API is returned in an out parameter.
+- The API's return value is passed via an out parameter.
 - All JavaScript values are abstracted behind an opaque type named `napi_value`.
 - In case of an error status code, additional information can be obtained using `napi_get_last_error_info`.
-More information can be found in the error handling section [Error Handling][Error Handling].
+More information can be found in the error handling section [Error Handling][].

 The documentation for N-API is structured as follows: